 The Debate

-Ultimately, Bill Nye the “Science guy” is a product of his culture.
+Ultimately, Bill Nye, the “Science Guy,” is a product of his culture.
 Instead of promoting science, he promoted man’s ability to declare himself the sole authority on matters of truth and falsehood.
 Notice, he had no problem appealing to “mystery” when it was convenient to do so.
 But when Ken Ham appealed to God, Bill mockingly said Ken was relying on “magic.”
-His appeal to “mystery” however, was intended to promote the unlimited imagination and wisdom of man; and was instead to be a grand appeal to man’s ability to define the boundaries life for himself.
+His appeal to “mystery,” however, was intended to promote the unlimited imagination and wisdom of man; and was instead to be a grand appeal to man’s ability to define the boundaries of life for himself.
 According to Bill, an appeal to God is small and unworthy of man’s intellect.
 But, an appeal to mystery, and man’s ability to imagine the possibilities, is the real god that should be enshrined.

 In the end, he proved Ken Ham right.